ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/Plugins/SimpleC2/Nodes/HTTP Node.md

 #### /synccommand

 Endpoint for server to POST new commands to the nodes to queue for the client.

 so: Hacker/user (posts command) -> server (posts command) -> Node -> (appends) ClientIdCommandQueue <- (client checks in)

 ```
 {
-'command':['powershell', 'whoami /all'] #to get added to queue
+"action":"powershell", ## action to do
+"arguments":"whoami" ## arguments to include
-'client': "clientid" # which client to add this command to
+'id': "clientid" # which client to add this command to

 }
 ```